Frank Shushok Jr., Ph.D.

 Shushok holds a bachelor’s degree from Baylor University, a Master of Arts in Higher Education and Student Affairs Administration from Ohio State University, and a Ph.D. in Higher Education Policy from the University of Maryland, College Park.
 In his more than 20-year career in higher education, Shushok has worked at a broad range of institutions, including three large research universities, a comprehensive state university, and a private faith-based university.

 Laurie Schreiner, Ph.D.

-Co-author of The Student Satisfaction Inventory that is used on more than 1,600 campuses across the U.S. and Canada, Schreiner is also co-author of Helping Sophomores Succeed (2009) and has served on the board of the National Resource Center for First-Year Students and Students in Transition.
+Co-author of The Student Satisfaction Inventory, used on more than 1,600 campuses across the United States and Canada, Schreiner is also co-author of Helping Sophomores Succeed (2009) and has served on the board of the National Resource Center for First-Year Students and Students in Transition.
 She has published numerous journal articles and has consulted over 100 colleges and universities on issues of student success, strengths-based education, retention, academic advising, student satisfaction, and effective teaching strategies.
-She has been principal investigator on two federal grants to promote student success and retention, and has directed national projects on retention and student satisfaction.
+She has been principal investigator on two federal grants to promote student success and retention and has directed national projects on retention and student satisfaction.

 An award-winning teacher and researcher, her most recent work on college student thriving focused on studying more than 20,000 students from 150 universities across the U.S., Canada, and Australia and has led to numerous publications in About Campus as well as, most recently, the edited book entitled Thriving in Transitions: A Research-Based Approach to Student Success.
 Schreiner has been at APU since 2002.